Concept

 How to use this FIRE calculator

-Seven inputs, about a minute — no signup, no ads.
+Seven inputs, about a minute.
+No signup, no email, no ads.

 1. 1